En-Be/We-Touch/APPROACH.md

 - Winning:

 ![wip004](wip/wip004.gif)

+## Session 015

+**Fri Oct 25 18:03:20 - Fri Oct 25 18:39:56**

+**To do**
+- Change the cube to a sphere
+- deactivate target sphere mesh during game's turn
+- make more gesture sample animations

+**Done**
+- Cube to sphere
+- Set mesh renderer as a public variable, enabled and disabled it
+- Made three more sample gestures

 ---

 ## Tasks

+- choose from gestures randomly
 - Make editor view closer to device scaling
 - Add an automatic switch for input (editor/device)